Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 134F9: campaign for sitting with props
 - 13502: campaign for standing with props
 - 13507: campaign for standing with props
+- 13509: campaign for standing with props
+- 1350D: campaign for standing with props
 - 134FF: after FE + random jug W22?
 - 13526: after 25
 - 13548: was squished in NewG